chain4travel/camino-docs/docs/faq/glossary.md

 ## Booking Token

-The digital representation of a reservation or booking for travel-related services such as flights, hotels, tours or other activities.
+The digital representation of a reservation or booking for travel-related services such as flights, hotels, tours, or other activities.
 This has a specific implementation that is developed and managed by C4T.

 ## Builder